1320 Cambridge Blvd.

 HOW TO GIVE

-Giving Opportunities
+Planned Giving

 First Community Foundation welcomes your family’s involvement in a planned gift that will benefit the ministry of First Community Church far into the future.
-Foundation staff can assist you along with your personal financial advisor and/or attorney.
+Foundation staff can assist you along with your personal financial advisor and attorney.
 We will work with you to determine the best type of gift that meets your family’s interests and goals.

 Give to an Existing Fund